mrkkrp/markkarpov.com/megaparsec/megaparsec-chapter-from-ih.md

 ## Parsing expressions

-By <<expression>> we mean a structure formed from terms and operators applied to those terms.
+By “expression” we mean a structure formed from terms and operators applied to those terms.
 Operators can be prefix, infix, and postfix, left and right-associative, with different precedence.
 An example of such a construct would be arithmetic expressions familiar from school:

 ```
 a * (b + 2)